 Randolph-Macon College (R-MC) is a private liberal arts college located in the scenic town of Ashland, Virginia, near the capital city of Richmond.
-Randolph-Macon was founded in 1830 by the Virginia Methodists, “born of a need that the United Methodist Church had for educated ministers to spread their new faith in the new republic” (ChristianPost, 2005).
+R-MC was founded in 1830 by the Virginia Methodists, “born of a need that the United Methodist Church had for educated ministers to spread their faith in the new republic” (ChristianPost, 2005).

 Randolph-Macon College is a member of the Annapolis Group of colleges and the Virginia Foundation for Independent Colleges.
-U.S. News & World Report lists Randolph-Macon among 150 best national liberal arts colleges.
+U.S. News & World Report lists R-MC among 150 best national liberal arts colleges.
 One of the many ways its curriculum prepares students is with a culminating or “capstone” experience, in which the knowledge and skills they’ve gained in their program or major contributes to a significant senior-year project.

 Randolph-Macon was the first college south of the Mason-Dixon Line to require physical education coursework for graduation.
 The old gym, built in 1887, was the first structure in the South to be constructed solely for instruction in physical education.
 Randolph-Macon is also considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct course of study.
 Its computer science department, established in the 1960s, is one of the oldest in the country associated with a liberal arts school.
 (At that time, most academics considered computer science to be more appropriate for a trade/secretarial school than a traditional four-year college.)

 Randolph-Macon operates on a 4-1-4 academic calendar.
 This allows for two four-month semesters (fall and spring) with a one-month term in January to split up the semesters.
-During the January Term (colloquially called “J-Term”), students are afforded the opportunity to take intensive study courses on campus, travel the globe as part of a study-abroad course, perform research or participate in professional internships in their field(s) of interest.
+During the January Term (colloquially called “J-Term”), students are afforded the opportunity to take intensive study courses on campus, travel the globe as part of a study-abroad course, perform research, or participate in professional internships in their field(s) of interest.
 Students can also participate in volunteer and community service projects.

 Four-Year Degree Guarantee